 - I can use MY recipes.
 Have an unusual diet?
 Trying to adopt a new way of eating?
 These aren’t someone else’s recipes fit into my week.
 They are recipes that I know will work for my family.

 - Tag recipes.
 I love this feature.
 You can easily sort and find recipes based on pre-set categories, but you can also create your own tags.
-I often sort by “crackpot,” “make ahead,” “soaked flour” and more.
+I often sort by “crockpot,” “make ahead,” “soaked flour” and more.

 - You can also connect with your friends and see their recipes.